1337raspberry/fretwork/README.md

 ### Interaction Term

-COV measures how inconsistent the difficulty is and combines across NPS & VPS.
-COV has a floor of 1 so worst case we get raw N * V for an extremely consistent song, while more variable songs will score above 1.
-In practice this mostly buffs easier songs that have a hard solo, because most hard songs are fast/complex throughout with fewer breaks.
+COV approximate how inconsistent the difficulty is and combines across NPS & VPS.
+COV has a floor of 1 so worst case we get raw N * V for an extremely consistent song, while most songs will score above 1.
+In practice this mostly buffs easier songs that have a hard solo or a lot of rest between sections, because most hard songs are fast/complex throughout with fewer breaks. generally smooths out the rankings, but not driving the majority of the score.

 $$
 CoV = 1 + \sqrt{CV_N \cdot CV_V}